tjdarosa26/parallel-bubble-sort/README.md

 # Parallel Bubble Sort
-This experiment was a graduation work for the discipline of parallel and distributed programming.
+This experiment was a college project for the discipline of parallel and distributed programming.

 ## What is this experiment?
 This experiment consists of observing the time difference between the execution of a parallel sorting algorithm (using multiple threads) and a sequential one (one thread).